psu-libraries/myaccount/README.md

 * _Item_ - info that describes the thing that is actually held or checked out.
 Has a barcode and checkout status.

 This is an attempt at a quick and rough "[ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html)"

+# CI
+We use Circle CI to test myaccount.
+In the event of a test failure you can visit <https://circleci.com/gh/psu-libraries/myaccount> to see the jobs output.
+You can gain shell access to the build by choosing "Rerun with SSH" once logged in, your code will be checked out at the `/project` path.